efonsecab/FairPlayTube/README.md

 In order to keep the project free, you can help with some of the costs using the Sponsor link.

+You can also help the project grow by giving it a Star on your GitHub profile.

 Public Page
 ![](Images/FairPlayTube%20HomePage.png?raw=true)
 Logged In User